hms-dbmi-cellenics/api/.github/pull_request_template.md

   To set up easy local testing with inframock, follow the instructions here: https://github.com/biomage-ltd/inframock To deploy to the staging environment, follow the instructions here: https://github.com/biomage-ltd/biomage-utils -->

+### Integration testing
+End-to-end tests have to pass before the PR can be merged. **You must check the box below** to run these tests on the latest commit on your PR branch.
+Without doing so, your PR **will not pass** the required status checks for merging.

+- [ ] Started end-to-end tests on the latest commit.

 ### Documentation updates
 - [ ] Relevant Github READMEs updated **or** no GitHub README updates required.